 It’s not just that the Democrat looks like a paragon of grace and wisdom compared to his Republican successor, although Donald Trump’s shortcomings in both regards are profound.

 It’s that I’ve become less right-wing and Obama was a better president in his second term than in his first.

 If you go back far enough, you will find plenty of critical articles here about the stimulus and Obama’s health reforms.

-I still think parts of the Recovery Act were a waste of money and that the Affordable Care Act contained a lot of unnecessary regulations.
+I still think parts of the Recovery Act were a waste of money and that the Affordable Care Act contained too many unnecessary regulations.

-But I’ve come around on the individual mandate, which was the most contentious piece of “Obamacare”.
+But I’ve come around on the individual mandate, which was the most contentious part of “Obamacare”.

-There is a reason conservatives thought of a mandate in the first place: It is the least intrusive way to guarantee health care to all.
+There is a reason conservatives thought of a mandate in the first place: it is the least intrusive way to guarantee health care for all.